ethereum-optimism/optimism/specs/fault-dispute-game.md

    setup state of the matrix is constant.)

 The challenger then submits this data to the `PreimageOracle`, where the post state leaf's claimed input is absored into the pre state leaf's state matrix and the SHA3 permutation is executed on-chain.
-After that, we hash the resulting state matrix and compare it with the proposer's claim in the post state leaf.
+After that, the resulting state matrix is hashed and and compared with the proposer's claim in the post state leaf.
 If the hash does not match, the proposal is marked as challenged, and it may not be finalized.
 If, after the challenge period is concluded, a proposal has no challenges, it may be finalized and the preimage part may be placed into the authorized mappings for the FPVM to read.